Addiction & The Workplace

 - Learn about specific roles in recovery.
 What is the Employer’s role?
 The Disability Carrier’s role?
 The Employee’s role?
 The Union’s role?

 Attendees will be encouraged to engage in self-reflection, identifying blind spots and learning how to manage themselves while managing a client.
-All the content has been developed with a modern lens, discussing the current climate surrounding addictions treatment and the important role technology can have in the recovery community.
+All the content has been developed with a modern lens, discussing the current climate surrounding addiction treatment and the important role technology can have in the recovery community.